sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 Note that the *cmake ../* command tells cmake to generate build files (Makefile in this case) in the current directory (build), and to use one directory up (../) as the source directory that also contains the CMakeLists.txt

+**3a-5.** Setup the 'make' command in the PATH environment variable for commandline access.
+The make executable is in the {SYSROOT_FOLDER}\{architecture}*mingw32\usr\lib folder.
+An example path to the make binary would be: {SYSROOTS_FOLDER}\x86_64-w64-mingw32\usr\bin\make.exe

+**Note:**  If you already have another dev environment that uses make, you can rename the make.exe in the sysroots and set a path to that.
+For instance, make_pxc.exe.

-**3a-5.** Compile the program based on the Cmake-generated Makefile by running the following command:
+**3a-6.** Compile the program based on the Cmake-generated Makefile by running the following command:

 -----> make

 The program should compile, and in the case of the SimpleApplication example, the axcSimpleApp binary will be located in the build folder.

-**3a-6.**  Move the executable to the device, set it to executable (chmod +x), and execute the binary.
+**3a-7.**  Move the executable to the device, set it to executable (chmod +x), and execute the binary.

 # Visual Studio - Open Folder